-Sinus lift augmentation — Often, the sinuses will enlarge following the loss of the upper back teeth.
-This may preclude placement of dental implants in the upper back areas of the mouth, since the sinus is an air-filled space and dental implants need to be surrounded by solid bone.
-A sinus lift augmentation/graft is a surgical procedure that restores the sinus cavity to its original position and replaces the bone lost as a result of the enlarged sinus.
+After the loss of upper back teeth, your sinuses may enlarge in size.
+Before new implants replace the lost teeth, a sinus lift augmentation or graft relocates the sinus cavity into its original position and replaces the bone that has been lost as a result of the enlarged sinus.
 This new bone graft typically takes nine to 12 months to heal before the dental implants can be placed into the grafted bone.

-Implant site development — When a tooth needs to be removed due to infection, it is not uncommon to have lost bone from around it.
+When a tooth needs to be removed due to infection, it is not uncommon to have bone loss around the infected area.
 In these cases, various types of bone grafting can be done at the same time the tooth is removed to facilitate the placement of a dental implant at a later date.

 Once your dental implant restoration is completed, it is vital to keep the area clean and free of infection.
 Dental implants can accumulate plaque and tartar just as teeth can.